AbdulselamAbdurehman/Automated-Testing/README.md

    ```

 ### Note
-The handler script assumes that the first line of the input file contains the number of test cases.
+* The handler script assumes that the first line of the input file contains the number of test cases.
 Comment out or remove the debugging prints before running the handler.
+* There should be only one valid output per test case.
+This means the handler will fail where there can be multiple valid answers and you are required to give just one among the possible.

 ## Debugging